 - In the Eddie Murphy movie The Golden Child, one of the heroes is an acrobatic young woman who has a Bare Your Midriff outfit and does some standard She-Fu throughout the movie.
 The villain simply shoots her in the gut during the final showdown with a crossbow, and she dies pretty anticlimactically.
 She didn't do THAT good a job at dodging or because She-Fu is not suited to use against the Big Bad.
 Good thing that the titular 'Golden Child' is capable of healing people... which he does when the last battle is finished.

-- Spock dies on Star Trek II: The Wrath of Khan because, well, he walked into a reactor with no protection whatsoever as a Heroic Sacrifice (and Reality Ensues because, final speech aside, it wasn't a pretty death (he had burns and everything))... and then came Star Trek III: The Search for Spock where we discover that he used a variation of the Vulcan Mind Meld as a memory back-up and his resurrected body is on the "Genesis(!?)"
+- Spock dies on Star Trek II: The Wrath of Khan because, well, he walked into a reactor with no protection whatsoever as a Heroic Sacrifice (and Surprisingly Realistic Outcome because, final speech aside, it wasn't a pretty death—he had radiation burns and had been blinded)... and then came Star Trek III: The Search for Spock where we discover that he used a variation of the Vulcan Mind Meld as a memory back-up and his resurrected body is on the "Genesis(!?)"
 Device-created planet.

 - The Matrix Reloaded.
 At the end of the movie, Neo is outside a ship in the real world, with inbound enemy robots.
 They close in, death an absolute certainty..... and then Neo mind zaps them.
 Using his Matrix powers.
 In the real world.
 Apropos of nothing.
 Might be closer to Sci-Fi All Along, but nevertheless.
 This serves as the ending cliffhanger.